system76/docs/_articles/live-disk.md

 Use the arrow keys to select the USB drive, then press <kbd>Enter</kbd> to boot the selection.

-Pop!_OS will boot into the familiar Pop!_OS desktop.
+Pop!_OS will boot into the installer once you pick your language and keyboard then select 'Try Demo Mode' in the third slide.

 ![Live Disk](/images/live-disk/live-desktop.png)